cdozdil/OptiScaler/Config.md

 ![pss config](images/pss_config.png)

 ### Dx11withDx12 Sync Settings
-For DirectX11 with `fsr21_12`, `fsr22_12` and `xess` upscaler options, OmniScaler uses a DirectX12 background device to be able to use these DirectX12 only upscalers.
+For DirectX11 with `fsr21_12`, `fsr22_12` and `xess` upscaler options, OptiScaler uses a DirectX12 background device to be able to use these DirectX12 only upscalers.
 This is a very niche feature and can cause issues with unstable GPU drivers (especially on Intel).
 To mitigate and prevent crashes or graphical issues, this option could be used.

 ```ini
 [Dx11withDx12]